MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-your-copilot.md

 }, false);
 </script>
 ```

  > [!NOTE]
- > - Replace <image URL> with the actual image source URL.
-You can either reference an external path or upload an image to the [Web File](../configure/web-files.md) table and reference its URL.
+ > - Replace `<image URL>` with the actual image source URL.
+Reference an external path or upload an image to the [Web File](../configure/web-files.md) table and use its URL.

 ### Copilot elements